 Belkasoft Evidence Center Ultimate Tool to analyze volatile memory.

-As a forensic examiner or Incident Responder should record everything about physical device appearance, Case number, Model Number of Laptop or Desktop etc.
+A forensic examiner or Incident Responder should record everything about the physical device’s appearance, Case number, Model Number of Laptop or Desktop, etc.

-In this above picture, the attacker is trying for SQL Injection on Public Website.
+In the above picture, the attacker is trying for SQL Injection on Public Website.

-In this above figure attacker installed and executed Cyberghost Vpn for hiding the source ip address.
+In the above figure attacker installed and executed for hiding the source ip address.

-The attacker has logged on with some public mail servers, now forensic examiner able to read inbox emails.
+The attacker has logged on with some public mail servers, and now forensic examiners are able to read inbox emails.

 Recent File Accessed

-Recent Pictures downloaded from websites which will be stored in the cache memory.
+Recent Pictures downloaded from websites will be stored in the cache memory.

 This is a relatively new and fast-growing field many forensic analysts do not know or take the advantage of these assets.